Characteristic Logics for Behavioural Hemimetrics via Fuzzy Lax Extensions: Quantitative Simulations

 Specifically, we need to show for each $a_i$ and $b_j$ that $LR(\alpha(a_i),\beta(b_j)) \le R(a_i,b_j)$.
 The cases with $R(a_i,b_j) = 1$ are trivial; in the other cases we have:

 \end{expl} As indicated previously, quantitative Hennessy-Milner theorems can only be expected to hold for nonexpansive lax extensions.
 The key observation is the following.
-By standard fixpoint theory, $L$-behavioural distance can be approximated from below by an ordinal-indexed increasing chain.
-Crucially, if~$L$ is nonexpansive and finitarily separable, then this chain stabilizes after~$\omega$ steps.
-Formally: \begin{thm} Let~$L$ be a nonexpansive finitarily separable lax extension of~$T$.
-Given $T$-coalgebras $(A,\alpha)$, $(B,\beta)$, define a sequence $(d_n\colon\frel{A}{B})_{n<\omega}$ and $d_\omega\colon\frel{A}{B}$ by
+By standard fixpoint theory, $L$-behavioural distance can be approximated from below by an ordinal-indexed increasing chain: \begin{defn} Let~$L$ be a lax extension of~$T$, and let $(A,\alpha)$, $(B,\beta)$ be $T$-coalgebras.
+The sequence of \emph{approximants} of ($L$-behavioural distance) $d^L_{\alpha,\beta}$ are the fuzzy relations $d_\kappa\colon\frel{A}{B}$, indexed over ordinal numbers~$\kappa$, inductively defined by